FEDNIK-01/FEDNIK/README.md

 # About & Leadership

-I am **Nikolai**, a Software Distribution and Development Specialist.
+I am **Nikolay**, a Software Distribution and Development Specialist.

 I specialize in software development, distribution, automation, and system administration, with a strong focus on Python and its ecosystem.